California State Route 38: Route description

+(a) Route 10 near Redlands to Route 18 near Baldwin Lake via Barton Flats.

+(b) Route 18 near Baldwin Lake along the north side of Big Bear Lake to Route 18 near the west end of Big Bear Lake.

 SR 38 begins at its west junction with State Route 18 adjacent to the westernmost point of Big Bear Lake near the City of Big Bear Lake.
 Bordering the north shore of the lake, it traverses North Shore Drive as it passes Fawnskin and Minnelusa.
 After it passes Big Bear City Airport, it reaches its northeast junction with State Route 18 at Greenway Drive in Big Bear City.
 Route 38 then turns south, sharing Greenway Drive with Route 18.
 Both route signs continue on Greenway Drive to its intersection with Big Bear Boulevard.
 At the intersection, Route 18 turns west and Route 38 turns east onto Big Bear Boulevard.
 Route 38 continues easterly on Big Bear Boulevard to its intersection with Greenspot Boulevard and Shay Road.

 The route then turns southeast onto Greenspot Boulevard.
 SR 38 leaves Big Bear City, and ascends southeasterly, reaching Onyx Summit at 8443 ft, near 9114 ft Onyx Peak; in the vicinity of this location, Route 38 is one of the highest roads in southern California.
 After the summit, the highway turns briefly southerly and then southwesterly starting its slow descent as it continues along Cienaga Seca Creek until it is just west of the forest road to Heart Bar Campground and to one of the many trails to San Gorgonio Mountain, the highest land elevation in southern California.
 It then continues northwesterly along the upper Santa Ana River and then, after briefly crossing undulating terrain, westerly through the Barton Flats area, home to many campgrounds.
 After leaving the Barton Flats area, encountering many small-radius curves, it continues southwesterly through undulating terrain to Angelus Oaks, where Route 38 crosses the ridgeline of the highest peaks in the San Bernardino Mountains.